gr-grey/quartz/content/02-daily-rambling/The power of language.md

 I think deep down, the power (which could mean literal energy) of language comes from the power of information.

+It might be why the best way to learn something is to try to teach it to someone else, to express the idea in your own language. [[03-my-people/Kevin Kelly|Kevin Kelly]] once said

 Another weird example of language that really impressed me came from [[03-my-people/Robert Sapolsky|Robert Sapolsky]]'s lecture on the insula cortex.
 The following is adapted from the transcript.
 It might be a bit rambly because of the lecture format, but I love the way he describes it, and I recommend you watch the [video](https://youtu.be/GRYcSuyLiJk?t=983) directly.

 > Any mammal, when bites into some rotten, disgusting, spoiled food, the insula activates and triggers gagging reflexes, animal gags, spits it out, its stomach heaves, it throws it up, etc.